 - Cabinet Style Ice Makers: These ice makers are popular in offices and meeting rooms.
 They have a door that opens like a refrigerator or cabinet.
 Employees simply open the door and scoop ice for drinks.
 ADA compliant models measure below 32” and are designed to fit under counters or blend into walls and other fixtures.

 Keep in mind, since ADA ice machines are small, they may not produce enough ice for larger businesses.
 If your business requires over 1000 lbs of ice a day, you’re likely better off with a large modular ice machine with a bin or multiple ADA ice makers.

 ADA Ice Makers for Chicago Businesses

-If you run a Chicago business where you need your ice machine is open to the public, and an ADA-compliant ice machine helps make ice available to all.
+If you run a Chicago business where you need your industrial ice machine is open to the public, and an ADA-compliant ice machine helps make ice available to all.
 They also benefit from being small, and out of the way, so they’re a great option if you’re looking for a small ice maker.
 Are you looking for an ADA ice machine?
 Then contact us today!
 We include maintenance, cleaning, and repairs to make sure your ice machine always performs at 100% efficiency!